Yuhta28/dev-to-blog/blog-posts/dev-to-github/dev-to-github.md

 ### 7. Set the article ID

-I can get the article ID to use DEV API, too. `go run get-blog-id.go`
+Get the article ID to use DEV API, too. `go run get-blog-id.go`

 ```go
 package main